raviqqe/tensorflow-qnd/README.md

 Quick and Distributed TensorFlow command framework

-tensorflow-qnd is a TensorFlow framework to create commands to experiment with models on multiple computers.
+tensorflow-qnd is a TensorFlow framework to create commands to train and evaluate models on multiple computers.
 While made to be used on multiple computers in a cluster, this library is also useful to exploit multiple GPUs on a single machine.